National Debt Relief Review: Pros, Cons, Features, Ratings & More

 • Free consultation.
 A counselor will review your situation in detail and explain your options.
 The counselor may recommend National Debt Relief’s debt settlement service.

 • Stop paying debts.
-Instead of paying your creditors, you’ll make payments into a dedicated debt settlement account, which is under your control.
+Instead of paying your lenders and creditors, you’ll make payments into a dedicated savings account, which is under your control.
 This stage may take a significant amount of time, from months to a year or more.
+You could rack up some late fees during this time, and debt collectors will start calling.

 • Negotiation.
 When you have enough in your account to offer a settlement, National Debt Relief will negotiate with your creditors, proposing that they close the account for a payment that’s less than you actually owe.

 • Settlement.
-Once a settlement is negotiated, you will authorize a payment from your debt settlement account.
+Once a settlement is negotiated, you will authorize repayment from your debt settlement account.

 • Payment.
 When all of your enrolled debts are settled, you will pay a percentage of the enrolled debt to National Debt Relief.